Why Are E-Bikes Expensive?

 Will E-Bikes Get Cheaper?

 Eventually yes!
-The popularity of e-bikes has continuously increased non stop, as you can see in this Google Trends graph:
+The popularity of e-bikes has continuously increased non stop.

 This ever-increasing public demand will result in there being more volume of electric bikes on the road.
 More bikes means more mass production, which will naturally encourage prices to be reduced.
 The less expensive it is to build the bike, the lower the price tag will be on the final product.